AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 }
 ```

-- When the gesture begans (`.Began`), store the tray's center into the trayOriginalCenter variable:
+- When the gesture begins (`.Began`), store the tray's center into the trayOriginalCenter variable:
 ```swift
 trayOriginalCenter = trayView.center
 ```